elephantscale/es-training-new/future-courses/google-cloud-for-app-developers-outline.md

 ## What you will learn:
 * Understand Google Cloud's features
 * Using Compute Engine
 * Using Google Cloud Storage

 ## Audience:
 Developers, Architects

 ## Duration:
-Three days
+Three to four days, depending on coverage

 ## Format:
 Lectures and hands*on labs.
 (50%, 50%)